aclark4life/python-packages-doc/introduction.rst

 Release
 -------

 Once you are confident everything works as expected, release your package to PyPI by pressing the "Release" button.
 This will create a release tag for you on GitHub based on your last commit.
-(You can also :ref:`create-packages`.)
+(You can also refer `create-packages <https://github.com/pythonpackages/documentation/blob/master/create-package.rst/>`_.)

 Report bugs
 -----------